Vraid-Systems/Vraid-Systems.github.io/_posts/2023-03-29-remote-working-residency.md

 ---
+author: Jason Zerbe
 custom_order: 1
 layout: post
 published: true
 tags:
-- Not Legal Advice
 - Employment
 - Paperwork
+- Residency
 title: Remote working residency
 ---
 As an employee, you generally don't have to worry about government paperwork and compliance filings.
 Maybe a few hours at tax time, but nothing compared to your employer.

-For those of us who have never had a permanent home - renters, those of a vanning persuasion, ship mates - we have always been on the short end of the stick when it comes to interacting with institutions.
-The ever present "your address isn't valid" frustration.
-For those of you newly minted employed vagabonds: your address means quite a bit and that makes a world of difference to your employer.

 You may receive notices from your employer like - "you may work internationally for up to one month" or "as long as you stay within your original employment state" - this is because permanently moving or working in different province, state, or country for an extended time is a big compliance headache for your employer.
-Don't become a headache!
-You'll get cut.

 If an employer has a permanent employee in a region, the employer will have to create a local entity or utilize the services of an [Employer of Record](https://boundlesshq.com/blog/employment/what-is-an-employer-of-record/)